|

 Lord Fingolfin sighed.
 Should he be expressing these misgivings?

-Even in his private journal?
+Even in his own private journal?

-Legolas climbed the spiral stair to his garden.
-He desperately
+Legolas climbed the spiral stair to his garden; he desperately

 needed a few minutes escape.